 Katie Howell BVSc MRCVS – Veterinary Surgeon

 From a very young age my ambition was to become a veterinary surgeon.
-Since graduating from the University of Liverpool in 2012, I have worked in a busy mixed practice in Worcestershire and have recently joined the team at Broad Lane.
+Since graduating from the University of Liverpool in 2012, I have worked in a busy mixed practice in Worcestershire and have now been a part of the Broad Lane team for 4 years.
 I love all the challenges of being a vet, and my particular interest lies in Small Animal Surgery.

 Outside of work I enjoy travelling, horse riding and walking in the beautiful Warwickshire countryside.
 I also love cooking, especially baking cakes which friends and colleagues seem to enjoy as well!

 Pets – oh yes my goldfish, and a naughty but adorable cocker spaniel dog.

 Katie is studying for her RCVS Advanced Practitioner Cardiology Certificate.